Consulting

 Abdulrahman Amr March 7, 2025 · 6 min read

-Three months later, the tools are sitting unused.
-The freelancer is gone.
-And the business owner is convinced that AI is overhyped — or worse, that their business just isn't "ready" for it.
+Three months later, the tools are collecting dust, the freelancer is long gone, and the founder has decided AI is either overhyped or their business "just isn't ready for it."

 The tool-first trap

-SMEs don't have that luxury.
-Every investment needs to count.
-Every hour spent implementing something new comes at the cost of running the business.
-There's no innovation team standing by — it's the founder, maybe a small ops team, and whatever tools they can figure out between customer calls.
+Smaller businesses don't operate that way.
+Every dollar counts.
+Every hour someone spends setting up a new tool is an hour they're not spending on the actual business.
+There's no dedicated innovation team — it's the founder, maybe a couple of ops people, and whatever they can figure out between client calls and payroll.

 What AI consulting actually does

-AI consulting isn't someone showing up with a PowerPoint deck and leaving you with a 50-page strategy document that gathers dust.
+Let me be clear about what I don't mean.
+I don't mean someone showing up with a PowerPoint deck and handing you a 50-page strategy document that sits in a drawer.

-2. It translates business problems into technical solutions.
-Most business owners know their pain points but can't articulate them in technical terms.
-"We're drowning in admin" could mean ten different things technically.
-A good consultant bridges that gap — turning vague frustrations into specific, buildable solutions.
+Second, it translates frustrations into buildable solutions.
+Most owners know what hurts but can't describe it in technical terms.
+"We're drowning in admin" might mean ten different things to an engineer.
+A good consultant closes that gap — takes vague pain points and turns them into specific systems you can actually build.

 The cost of skipping consulting

-The most expensive AI project isn't the one that costs the most.
-It's the one you have to throw away and rebuild.
+The most expensive AI project isn't the one with the biggest price tag.
+It's the one you throw away and start over.

 What good consulting looks like for SMEs

-It should be fast.
-SMEs don't have months to spend in "discovery phases."
-A focused diagnostic session — 45 to 90 minutes with the right questions — can reveal more than weeks of generic analysis.
+Speed matters.
+You don't have months to spend in a "discovery phase."
+A focused diagnostic session — 45 to 90 minutes with the right questions — will surface more useful insight than weeks of generic analysis.

-It should be specific.
-No buzzwords.
-No "digital transformation roadmaps."
-Just a clear picture: here's what's slowing you down, here's what to build, here's the expected impact, here's what it costs.
+Specificity matters.
+No buzzwords, no "digital transformation roadmap."
+You need a clear answer: here's what's dragging you down, here's what to build, here's the impact, here's the cost.

-It should be honest.
-Sometimes the answer is "you don't need AI for this — a simple process change will fix it."
-A good consultant tells you that.
+Honesty matters too.
+Sometimes the right answer is "you don't need AI for this — just change the process."
+A good consultant will tell you that.
 A bad one sells you a platform licence anyway.

 The AI readiness question

-Business owners always ask me: "Is my company ready for AI?"
+People ask me this all the time: "Is my company even ready for AI?"

-Here's the honest answer: if your business has repeatable processes, data flowing between systems, and humans doing work that follows patterns — you're ready.
-That describes virtually every SME with more than 5 employees.
+Honest answer: if your business has repeatable processes, data moving between systems, and people doing work that follows predictable patterns — yes, you're ready.
+That describes pretty much every company with more than 5 employees.

-The question isn't whether you're ready.
-It's whether you start smart or start expensive.
+So the real question isn't readiness.
+It's whether you approach this smart or expensive.

-Starting smart means investing in understanding before investing in building.
-It means getting a clear diagnosis of your operations before committing to any technology.
-It means working with someone who's built these systems before and knows where the landmines are.
+Smart means understanding your operations before committing to any technology.
+It means getting a real diagnosis — not a sales pitch — from someone who's built these systems before and knows what works and what doesn't.

 Real results from the consulting-first approach

-Every project we've built at AbudiAuto started with a diagnostic.
-No exceptions.
-Here's what that approach has delivered:
+Every project I've built at AbudiAuto started with a diagnostic.
+No shortcuts.

 How to take the first step